cyverse-de/terrain-cli/docs/subscriptions.md

     data.size: 9165.0
 ```

-The quota can be specified as a raw number above or using one of the following modifiers:
+The quota can be specified as a raw number (as in the example above) or using one of the following modifiers:

 | Modifier     | Value      |
 | ------------ | ---------- |